-This feature is most useful if:
+This feature is most useful in the following cases:

 - You are running out of storage space.